What are you looking for?

 Posted on July 26, 2012 in Hints, Tips, & Tricks by Katie Oskin

 Clay storage is a challenge for any clayer, especially when 80% of clayers are working in a space the size of a closet.
 One of the hardest things about having a small studio is having adequate space to store things in, especially blocks, more blocks, and pounds of clay.
-This is especially hard for me, a clayer, who may need multiple brands of clay, custom blends, inclusions, etc. Today I’m going to share with you an in-depth look at clay storage solutions that I use that may also help you and your clay organization.
+This is especially hard for me, a clayer, who may need multiple brands of clay, custom blends, inclusions, etc. Today I’m going to share with you how I store my opened packs of polymer clay, the clay that is constantly being used.

 My current studio consists of a large table, coffee table, & cedar chest.
 Why?
 When I began claying over 4 years ago, I never dreamed I would fall in love with claying like I did.
 I never thought I’d open an Etsy store, and I never thought that I would create a character based solely in my imagination and then brought to life.
 So, as I outgrew my studio about 2 years ago, my husband gave me an awesome Christmas gift: plans for a brand new studio, just for me and Parker.